igorski/zCanvas/README.md

 ## Optimized for high performance

 zCanvas has been optimized extensively for the best performance and works a treat on mobile devices too.
-The amount of event listeners attached to DOM elements are limited to the _HTMLCanvasElement_ only, where the internal interactions are delegated to the sprites by the canvas.
-Events triggering updates on the display list are automatically debounced to only render once per animation frame.
+The amount of event listeners attached to DOM elements are limited to the `HTMLCanvasElement` only, where the internal interactions are delegated to the sprites by the canvas.
+Events triggering updates on the display list are automatically debounced to only render _once per animation frame_.

+In environments where `OffscreenCanvas` is supported, the rendering will _automatically_ be offloaded onto a Worker, freeing up the main thread of your application considerably.

 ## Easily animatable